nrinaudo/kantan.csv/docs/src/main/tut/step_by_step_serialisation.md

 layout: default
 title:  "Encoding one row at a time"
 section: tutorial
+sort: 15
 ---
-A [previous post](13-serialising_collections.html) covered how to encoding entire collections as CSV.
+A [previous post](serialising_collections.html) covered how to encoding entire collections as CSV.
 This is not, however, always possible or even desirable: if the data to encode is obtained in a lazy way, it's usually better to encoded it as it comes.